Supplementary Planning Documents (SPD)

 Updated Design Guide for Extensions and Alterations SPD

-The SPD was approved by members of Tourism Equalities , Communities and Culture Committee on 16 January 2020, subject to some minor amendments and the finalisation of formatting/illustrations.
-Until the amendments requested at committee and formatting have been made, planning applications will still be considered against the previous guidance.
-It is anticipated that the SPD will be finalised late Spring and the website will be updated accordingly to clarify when it will be used to assess planning applications.
+The SPD was approved for adoption by members of Tourism Equalities , Communities and Culture Committee on 16 January 2020, subject to some minor amendments and the finalisation of formatting/illustrations.

 SPDs under preparation

-To be kept up to date with forthcoming consultations on SPDs please join our mailing list
+To stay up to date with forthcoming consultations on SPDs, join our mailing list.

 A Strategic Environmental Assessment (SEA) screening (PDF 1.1MB) has been carried out.
 This determined that the SPD is unlikely to have significant adverse environmental effects that have not already been considered during the preparation of City Plan Part 1, and therefore does not require a separate SEA.